Bank Secrecy Act

 Banks that maintain account relationships with NBFIs may be exposed to a higher risk for potential money laundering activities because many NBFIs:

-- Lack ongoing customer relationships and require minimal or no identification by customers.
+- Lack ongoing customer relationships and require minimal or no identification from customers.

 - Maintain limited or inconsistent recordkeeping on customers and transactions.